-In this section, we state some properties of the repulsion operator when it is applied to a homogeneous Poisson point process. \begin{proposition}[Motion-invariance] Let $\calX$ be a point process that is almost surely valid, and $\varepsilon \in \bbR$.
+In this section, we state some properties of the repelled point processes. \begin{proposition}[Motion-invariance] Let $\calX$ be a point process that is almost surely valid, and $\varepsilon \in \bbR$.
 If $\calX$ is motion-invariant, then $\Pi_\varepsilon \calX$ is also motion-invariant. \end{proposition} The proof of this proposition is deferred to Appendix \ref{sub:Proof_of_Proposition_1}.
-Of particular importance to us is the following corollary. \begin{corollary} Let $d\geq 3$, and $\mathcal{P} \subset \mathbb{R}^d$ be a homogeneous Poisson point process of intensity $\rho>0$.
+Of particular importance to us is the following corollary. \begin{proposition} Let $d\geq 3$, and $\mathcal{P} \subset \mathbb{R}^d$ be a Poisson point process of intensity $\rho>0$.
 Then, for any $\varepsilon \in \mathbb{R}$, and any two distinct points $\bfx, \, \bfy \in \calP$, we have, almost surely,